 Enterprises have the following options:

-- Continue to develop actively on the mainframe.
 Train or hire more (expensive) Cobol developers to extend and maintain your legacy applications.
 Well, this is where you want to go away from.
 If you forgot why: Cost, cost, cost.
 And technical limitations.
 I find it amazing how mainframes even support “modern technologies” such as Web Services.
 Mainframes do not stand still.
 Having said this, even if you use more modern technologies and standards, you are still running on the mainframe with all its drawbacks.

-- Replace the Cobol code with a modern application using a migration and code generation tool.
 Various vendors provide tools which take COBOL code and automatically migrate it to generated source code in a modern programming language (typically Java).
 The new source code can be refactored and changed (as Java uses static typing so that any errors can be shown in the IDE and changes can be apply to all related dependencies in the code structure).
 This is the theory.
 The more complex your COBOL code is, the harder it gets to migrate it and the more custom coding is required for the migration (which results in the same problem the COBOL developer had on the mainframe: If you don’t understand the code routines, you cannot change it without risking errors, data loss or downtime in the new version of the application).

-- Develop a new future-ready application with modern technologies to provide an open, flexible and scalable architecture.
 This is the ideal approach.
 Keep the old legacy mainframe running as long as needed.
 A migration is not a big bang.
 Replace use cases and functionality step-by-step.
 The new applications will have very different feature requirements anyway.
 Therefore, take a look at the Fintech and Insurtech companies.
 Starting green field has many advantages.
 The big drawback is high development and migration costs.

 In reality, a mix of these three options can also happen.
 No matter what works for you, let’s now think how Apache Kafka fits into this story.